 Gold: According to The Diamond Pro, a white gold ring will cost roughly 40-50% less than a platinum engagement ring.
 This price discrepancy is largely because platinum is denser, so more material is required to craft a ring making white gold the more budget-friendly option for shoppers.

 Some engagement ring settings pair fabulously with white gold and platinum’s clean white hues.
 Try these styles in either a platinum setting or a white gold setting to enhance your diamond or gemstone’s natural luster.

-Featuring a center stone and two side stones, the three stone engagement ring design is said to represent a couple’s past, present and future.
+Featuring a center stone and two side stones, the three stone engagement ring design represents a couple’s past, present and future.

 Which Is Better – Platinum or White Gold?

 At the end of the day, which is better comes down to personal preference, lifestyle and budget.
-Someone with an active lifestyle might prefer platinum for its durability.
+Someone with an active lifestyle might prefer a platinum ring for its durability.
 However, with a little extra mindfulness, white gold can easily stand up to regular wear.
-Perhaps price is at top of mind.
+Perhaps the price is at the top of mind.
 In that case, white gold might be the way to go.
-Whatever you decide, don’t be afraid to shop around and ask questions, buying a diamond ring is a big investment so take your time.
+Whatever you decide, don’t be afraid to shop around and ask questions; buying a diamond ring is a big investment so take your time.